Payment for leave is generally paid at:

 - Otherwise, we will use the combination of IRD Number AND name to match the employee.

-If you want to use this import file to remove data from the opening balances, in bulk, you'll need to enter the value "0" (without the quotes) in the "Period x Gross" and "Period x Hours" fields on your import file.
+If you want to use this import file to remove data from the opening balances, in bulk, you'll need to enter the value "0" (without the quotes) in the "Period x Gross", "Period x Hours" and "Period x Days" fields on your import file.
 This will revert the figure back to zero once the import is complete.

 If you have any questions or feedback please let us know via email@example.com.